-ATTENTION: WINTER PACKING LIST IS NOW IN EFFECT!
+ATTENTION: THE DA FORM 4187 STOPPING SEPERATE RATIONS IS NO LONGER NEEDED.
 ONLY AR 670-1 AUTHORIZED BOOTS ARE ALLOWED INTO THE COURSE, NO EXCEPTIONS!!!

-FY14 Packing List Full packing list is required upon entrance of the course.
+FY16 Packing List Full packing list is required upon entrance of the course.
+Failing to have the complete packing list on Day 0 of the course will lead to immediate dismissal.
 There will be no Exceptions

 ATTENTION!!!
 The Sapper Leader Course Pre-requisites have changed, Army Captains are no longer allowed to attend the course without an approved waiver from the Engineer Commandant.
 Also the only Army MOS authorized is 12A/12B.
 All other CMF 12 MOSs as well as 18C, 11B, and 19D must have an approved waiver from the Engineer Commandant to attend the course.